 Walnuts can be a healthy part of your child’s nutrition plan!
-Learn how to include this tasty nut into your kids’ favorite meals!
+Try these walnut recipes for kids to include this tasty nut in your family meals!

 Walnuts provide antioxidants and an essential fatty acid, alpha linolenic acid, a type of omega-3 fatty acid.
 Walnuts are also a good source of magnesium -and most American’s fall short of meeting their magnesium goals.
 When you think walnuts, you may just think of heart and brain health but recent animal studies show that walnuts may slow or prevent the growth of some cancers.
 Check out these healthy kid-friendly recipes below.

 Mac and Cheese Make-Over

 Mollie Katzen’s Mac & Cheese with walnuts is the real McCoy!
 For maximum flavor using minimal saturated fat, be sure to use very sharp cheddar cheese in this recipe.

 - Nonstick spray for the pan